-Chosen via popular vote by Rodeo Historical Society (RHS) membership, the Rodeo Hall of Fame Class of 2020 in both the Living and Deceased categories includes.
+Chosen via popular vote by Rodeo Historical Society (RHS) membership, the Rodeo Hall of Fame Class of 2020-2021 in both the Living and Deceased categories are below.

-Would you like to be a part of the voting process for next year’s inductees?
+Would you like to be a part of the voting process for this year’s inductees?
 Click here to become a member today.
 Voting begins in June, and you must join RHS no later than June 30, 2022 to be eligible to vote.

 RICKY BOLIN (Living)